 The long-term value is compounded by:

+For these reasons, protecting your State Pension while abroad is not optional.
+It is the foundation of retirement planning for most expats.
 And the mechanism to protect it is straightforward: check your record, identify gaps, pay voluntary contributions before the deadlines pass, and understand your entitlement.

 Most expats who do this spend less than £2,000 over a decade abroad and gain tens of thousands of pounds in retirement income.
 It is one of the highest-return financial decisions available.